lasley/server-tools/infrastructure/README.rst

 * Kernel name is hard coded to Linux.
 This poses obvious data issues with Windows hosts, but is purely visual.
+* CPU count and pin in infrastructure service config are not compatible with each other.
+This can be fixed for the most part by adding a parser for the pinning.

 Road Map
 --------